abhishek-archlinux/AnimeWatch/README.md

 4. Custom Addons Support for viewing content of various sites directly on the player.

-5. Support for downloading fanart/posters and other metadata such as summary or biography from internet sites such as TVDB and last.fm.
+5. Support for downloading fanart/posters and other information such as summary or biography from internet sites such as TVDB and last.fm.

 6. Thumbnail Mode Support.